TheAntiscamGroup/AntiScamBotSite/faq.md

 However, if you would not want to do so, [follow the instructions on this page here](/advanced-install).

+### Can {{ site.bot_name }} ever ban the server owner or mods?

+{{ site.bot_name }} cannot ban anyone who has a role equal to or higher than it in the roles list.
+The only exception to this rule is if server ownership was transferred to the bot (please don't do this).
+This is why it is suggested to just give {{ site.bot_name }} a mod role, which will allow it to operate correctly.

 ### Why does {{ site.bot_name }} need the permissions it has?

 Because of how Discord handles permissions it needs the following permissions: